jhsoftware/simpledns-kb/73_how-to-serve-a-network-based-debian-linux-installation-with-simple-dns-plus.md

 ![](img/73/1.png)

-In the "DHCP Server Plug-In Instance" dialog, select the "Plug-In Settings" tab, fill in the "DNS Suffix" and IP address range, and click the "DHCP Options..." buttion:
+In the "DHCP Server Plug-In Instance" dialog, select the "Plug-In Settings" tab, fill in the "DNS Suffix" and IP address range, and click the "DHCP Options..." button:

 ![](img/73/2.png)